 Polenta Torte is intriguing as the layers are soft Polenta instead of firm.
 The first bite I was unsure if I liked the texture, but by the 3rd I was in love with the way it warmed me on a cold night.
 The recipe has been tweaked of course.
-They used 20 oz frozen spinach thawed and squeezed dry, but I preferred to work with fresh.
-I found a 5 oz package of baby mixed greens and then used baby spinach for the other 15 oz.
-This is a big pile that cooks quickly down to a small quantity.
+They used 20 oz. frozen spinach thawed and squeezed dry, but I preferred to work with fresh.
+20 oz. of fresh spinach is a big pile to incorporate, but it quickly cooks down to a small quantity.
 I also added diced mushrooms - one member isn't a big fan so prefers the smaller pieces.

 Serves 8